POskar/take-home-coding-challenge/front-end.md

 Technical spec
 --------------
-* All data required for this prototype is available on [Edfa3ly Test API](http://test-api.edfa3ly.io)
+* All data can be created and hardcoded into the application.
+No need to connect to APIs etc. if you want to skip this.
+There is not a need for a large number of data, just enough to test the application.
+Make sure to make this clear in code and in your readme.
 * Choose any JavaScript framework/library.
-We are familiar with Angular/React.
+We are familiar with Vue.
 * Use UI framework to make the interface as polished as possible.

 How will we review?